-"(b) QUENTIN N. BURDICK INDIAN HEALTH PROGRAM.-The Secretary shall provide 1 of the grants under subsection (a) to maintain the INMED program at the University of North Dakota, to be known as the 'Quentin N. Burdick Indian Health Program', unless the Secretary makes a determination, based upon program reviews, that the program is not meeting the purposes of this section.
+(b) QUENTIN N. BURDICK INDIAN HEALTH PROGRAM.-The Secretary shall provide 1 of the grants under subsection (a) to maintain INMED program at the University of North Dakota, to be known as the 'Quentin N. Burdick Indian Health Program', unless the Secretary makes a determination, based upon program reviews, that the program is not meeting the purposes of this section.
 Such program shall, to the maximum extent feasible, coordinate with the Quentin N. Burdick American Indians Into Psychology Program established under section 106(b) and the Quentin N. Burdick American Indians Into Nursing Program established under section 115.

+(c) REQUIREMENTS.-

-- "(c) REQUIREMENTS .- - "(1) IN GENERAL.-The Secretary shall develop regulations to govern grants under to this section. - "(2) PROGRAM REQUIREMENTS.-Applicants for grants provided under this section shall agree to provide a program that- - "(A) provides outreach and recruitment for health professions to Indian communities including elementary, secondary and community colleges located on Indian reservations which will be served by the program; - "(B) incorporates a program advisory board comprised of representatives from the tribes and communities which will be served by the program; - "(C) provides summer preparatory programs for Indian students who need enrichment in the subjects of math and science in order to pursue training in the health professions; - "(D) provides tutoring, counseling and support to students who are enrolled in a health career program of study at the respective college or university; and - "(E) to the maximum extent feasible, employs qualified Indians in the program.
+"(1) IN GENERAL.-The Secretary shall develop regulations to govern grants under to this section.

+'(2) PROGRAM REQUIREMENTS.-Applicants for grants provided under this section shall agree to provide a program thatprovides summer preparatory pro-(C) grams for Indian students who need enrichment in the subjects of math and science in order to pursue training in the health profes-

+(A) provides outreach and recruitment for health professions to Indian communities including elementary, secondary and community colleges located on Indian reservations which will be served by the program;

+"(B) incorporates a program advisory board comprised of representatives from the tribes and communities which will be served by the program;

+'(D) provides tutoring, counseling and support to students who are enrolled in a health career program of study at the respective college or university; and

+(E) to the maximum extent feasible, employs qualified Indians in the program.